Be Prepared, Not Scared

 Businesses Preparedness Planning

 Businesses can face a variety of physical hazards such as:

 - Natural hazards like fire, floods, hurricanes, tornadoes, earthquakes, and extreme temperatures like a heat wave or polar vortex.

 - Technology-related hazards like power outages, cyber attacks, data breaches, or malfunctioning equipment (i.e. operating systems, servers, equipment or software)

-How quickly a company is able to get back to business after a disaster often depends on emergency planning and preparation done beforehand.
+How quickly a company is able to get back to business after a disaster often depends on emergency planning and prior preparation.
 The Ready Campaign highlights three steps to Business Disaster Preparedness:

 - Plan to Stay in Business